Common Questions We Hear about MonarchsAre monarch butterflies endangered?

 Ophryocystis elektroscirrha, more simply known as OE, is a debilitating protozoan parasite known to infect milkweed feeding butterflies such as monarchs and their relatives.
 Learn more about OE and it’s affects on Monarch butterflies.

 Never use any sort of insecticides on plants in or near your butterfly garden!
-One our horticulturalists explains butterfly-safe pest control in this video.

 If you have the correct nectar and host plants, monarchs will find you!
 Sometimes it just takes them a while.